ASpoonPlaysGames/Spoons.Bubbles/README.md

 # Spoons.Bubbles
 Allows users to have customisable dome shield colours!
+Most recent release can be found [here](https://github.com/ASpoonPlaysGames/Spoons.Bubbles/releases/)

 # Server-side or Client-side?
-Spoons.Bubbles is a client-optional, server-sided mod.
+Spoons.Bubbles is a **client-optional, server-sided mod**.
 Players who do not have the mod will see the custom colours, but will not be able to set their own automatically, they would have to use AddCustomBubble (see below) to set their own colour